yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 The transaction has succeeded: even though the node at `127.0.0.2` failed after receiving the provisional write, the value has been updated to `30`.
 The transaction succeeded because a new leader (the node at `127.0.0.3`) was quickly elected.

-## Transaction manager (coordinator) failure
+## Transaction Manager failure

-The node to which a client connects acts as the coordinator for the transaction.
+The node to which a client connects acts as the manager for the transaction.
 You have seen how YugabyteDB is inherently resilient to node failures in the above two scenarios.
-In this example, you will see how a transaction will abort when the coordinator fails.
+In this example, you will see how a transaction will abort when the manager fails.
 More details on the role of the transaction manager can be found in [Transactional I/O](../../architecture/transactions/transactional-io-path/#client-requests-transaction) section.

 1. List the nodes.